If your loved one has cerebral palsy, it’s essential to understand how the condition may affect one’s posture.

 - Rounded shoulders

-If your child demonstrates any of these signs, consult with their pediatrician.
-In the following section, we’ll discuss the risks associated with compromised posture in individuals with CP.
+If your child exhibits any of these signs, consult with their pediatrician.
+In the following section, we’ll provide education on the risks associated with compromised posture in individuals with CP.

 Risks Associated with Poor Posture in Individuals with Cerebral Palsy

 Compromised posture due to cerebral palsy may lead to a wide range of other motor impairments.